material-motion/material-motion/specifications/interactions/transitions/platform/ios/life_of_a_transition_controller.md

 present(viewController, animated: true)
 ```

-#### Step 3.1: Create a scheduler and a director
+#### Step 3.1: Create a TransitionDriver

-The transition controller now creates a scheduler and a director.
+The transition controller now creates a TransitionDriver.

 The transition controller may hold on to an object that stores both the scheduler and the director during the lifetime of the transition.
 Such an object could be called a `TransitionRunner`.